Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Methodology
 --------------

-We wanted to examine a larger range of parameters than the optimised model parameter set. therefore we made two clip out models - one for each wetland.
+We wanted to examine a larger range of parameters than the optimised model parameter set.
+Therefore we made two clip out models; one for each wetland.
 The clip out models were made by clipping out the wetland and an approximately 5 km up gradient buffer.
 We set the boundary conditions of these models as follows:

 - No existing abstraction was included in the model.